nats-io/nats-streaming-server/README.md

 connection, the server knows if a client is connected based on heartbeats.

-***It is therefore strongly recommended for clients to close their connection when the application exit, otherwise the server will consider these clients connected (sending data, etc...) until it detects the miss of hearbeats.***
+***It is therefore strongly recommended for clients to close their connection when the application exit, otherwise the server will consider these clients connected (sending data, etc...) until it detects missing hearbeats.***

 The streaming server creates internal subscriptions on specific subjects to communicate withs its clients and/or other servers.